 Sourmilk Ghyll is recognised in many guidebooks to the Lake District.
 It is a fantastic scramble that is relatively technical, however, the difficulty is hugely variable depending on the line chosen and the volume of water.
 It can be tackled as wet or dry activity in both ascent and descent, and it can also be combined with a longer excursion onto the crags of Gillercombe above.

 These activities are priced per person assuming a group of four or more.
 If your group is less than four, we charge a flat rate.
-Follow the links above for specific prices which include a fully qualified and insured instructor and all of the equipment that you will need.
+Your booking will be treated as private unless you give us permission to open it up to the public as a scheduled activity.
+Please follow the links above for specific prices which include a fully qualified and insured instructor and all of the equipment that you will need.

 Use the enquiry form on this page (it’s below if you’re on a mobile and on the right if you’re on a desktop device) and we’ll get back to you with all of the details.
 We require a 30% deposit to secure bookings.
 If you would like any more information or have a specific question, please send us a message and we’ll be in touch.